 She put her head over his shoulder as tears fell down her cheeks.
 “I want to stay here with you, please.”

 “You can’t, Val.”
 His voice was firm.
 “You have a great life ahead of you.
 You know that I am always watching you.”

 “I can’t live without you.”
 She gave a big yawn and closed her eyes as tears continued to fall.

 “You can.
 You already did.”
 Alec softly spoke.
 “I love you so much.”
 He kissed her hair.

 “I love you, too.”
 She whispered and fell into a deep slumber.

-Valerie awoke to the sound of the swaying grass that echo through the opened hill as the sunset paints the sky with it’s lonely amber hue.
+Valerie awoke to the sound of the swaying grass that echoed through the silent hill as the sunset painted the sky with it’s lonely amber hue.

-She kneeled on the ground and touched the gravestone that reads: ALEC WADEN
+She knelt on the ground and touched the gravestone that reads: ALEC WADEN

 “I’ll come back soon, I promise.”